ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Do International Students Pay More to Go to Plymouth State University?

-Students from outside of the U.S. are not eligible for federal financial aid, but should research private or Plimot-specific aid and scholarships.
-International students who demonstrate financial need may qualify for the following types of financial support at Plimot:
+Students from outside of the U.S. are not eligible for federal financial aid, but should research private or Plymouth State University-specific aid and scholarships.

 International students without financial need may be eligible for merit-based institutional scholarships.